Korean Grammar Point

 Key Takeaways

-• Adjust formality based on context to show respect.
+• Adjust formality based on context.

 Quick Recap Quiz